mlan/docker-kopano/README.md

 ### `MIGRATE_CONFIG=1` Rejected insecure request as configuration for SECURE_COOKIES is true

 Prior to Kopano WebApp version 5.0.0 the parameter was `define("INSECURE_COOKIES", true);` was used to allow HTTP access.
 Now [`define("SECURE_COOKIES", false);`](https://documentation.kopano.io/webapp_admin_manual/config.html#secure-cookies) is used instead.
 This fix tries to update the configuration accordingly.

+### `MIGRATE_CONFIG=2` Make sure WebApp plugins have  configuration files in place

+The WebApp plugins S/MIME and MDM has recently been add to the `mlan/kopano` image.
+Old deployments might not have the related configuration files in place, preventing these plugins from running.
+This fix places default copies of configuration files in the configuration directory should they are missing.

 # Knowledge base